Methods and Samplers in GenSBI#

 Solvers:

-SMSolver(default) — reverse-time SDE, generates stochastic samples.SMPFSolver— probability flow ODE, generates deterministic samples from the same learned score function.
+SMSDESolver(default) — reverse-time SDE, generates stochastic samples.SMODESolver— probability flow ODE, generates deterministic samples from the same learned score function.
 Useful when reproducibility or lower variance is desired.

 # Default: Variance Preserving (VP) SDE